Engage

 For Current Students

-Ready to Launch supports SJU sophomores, juniors and seniors – directed particularly at students of color, and LGBTQIA, first-generation, and/or Pell-eligible students, but open to all students.
-This program is designed to be a culminating and complementary experience to build internship, practicum, and self-development skills for preparing, planning, and navigating life after college.
-It will be open to students planning to attend graduate school and/or enter the workforce.
+Ready to Launch is open to all SJU sophomores, juniors and seniors and prepares students with a diverse set of professional development skills.
+This program is designed to be a culminating and complementary experience to build internship, practicum and self-development skills for preparing, planning and navigating life after college.

 The Federal Work Study (FWS) Program provides eligible students with employment during the academic year and in some cases, summer.
-In the Centers, students are responsible for developing programming that aligns with our inclusive excellence goals, as well as general office assistance.
+Students are responsible for developing programming that aligns with our inclusive excellence goals, as well as general office assistance.
 Open positions will be listed on Handshake.

 Events